$0 Iran → Canada Express Entry Guide — Quick-Start Checklist

 CEC eligibility requirements:

-For Iranian professionals already in Canada on a work permit — through an employer-sponsored work permit, a Post-Graduation Work Permit (PGWP), or the temporary relief measures extended until March 2027 — the CEC path has a CRS advantage.
-The CEC draw cut-offs are often in the 470–520 range rather than the higher general cut-offs, and the in-Canada presence generates additional CRS points (adaptability factor).
+For Iranian professionals already in Canada on a work permit — through an employer-sponsored work permit, a Post-Graduation Work Permit (PGWP), or the temporary relief measures extended until March 2027 — the CEC path can be attractive because qualifying Canadian work experience can contribute CRS points and draw cut-offs vary by round.
+The CEC does not require you to be working in Canada when you apply.

 Special temporary measures for Iranians already in Canada: As of March 2026, Iran-specific public policy measures have been extended to March 31, 2027.
 Iranians with a valid work permit (issued by February 28, 2025) can apply for a one-time two-year extension at standard fees ($155 CAD).
 This keeps the CEC option alive for many who would otherwise fall out of status before completing PR.